Shared Language and Protected Terms

 Providers of Teacher Training Courses operate within Australia’s broader education landscape.
-While our primary focus is on sharing the transformative practice of yoga, the language we use to describe our courses matters, legally and ethically.
-This article explains key terminology that carries specific legal protections in Australia, helping you ensure your course descriptions are accurate and compliant.
+While our primary focus is on sharing the transformative practice of yoga, the language we use to describe our courses matters a great deal, legally and ethically.
+This article explains key terminology carrying legal protections in Australia, helping you ensure your course descriptions are accurate and compliant.

 Legally Protected Terms